syncfusion-content/wpf-docs/wpf/DataGrid/context-menu.md

 ### Changing background of Context menu

-You can change the appearance of the context menu by customizing the style with TargetType as `ContextMenu`.
+You can change the appearance of the context menu by customizing the style with TargetType as ContextMenu.

 {% tabs %}
 {% highlight xaml %}